Installation with Docker

 , :1-rootless

-or specify a certain release like :main-nightly-rootless
+or specify a certain release like :nightly-rootless

 , but if you'd like to use the latest development version then :nightly-rootless